74th Infantry Regiment (Poland)

+History

+Creation and Polish-Bolshevik War

 The unit was created under the name of III Regiment of Land Defence (III pułk obrony krajowej) in 1919, as a merger of several battalions of infantry of Greater Poland.
 Among them were the II battalion of western Poznań, III battalion of Krotoszyn and IV battalion of eastern Poznań.
 On October 2, 1919, captain Kazimierz Zenkteler was assigned to the unit as the first commanding officer and the unit was renamed to IV Regiment of Land Defence.
 After Zenkteller was replaced by Lt.
 Antoni Nieborak, the unit's number was changed to I.

 After the end of the Greater Poland Uprising the regiment was reformed, reinforced with HMGs and partially demobilized.
 It took part in taking over the town of Wieleń from the German administration on January 17, 1920.
 Again renamed, this time to 1st Reserve Regiment, it was included in the Polish Army and sent to the front of the Polish-Bolshevik War.
 Almost annihilated during the Battle of Grodno, it was reinforced by Lt.
 Lisewski it again entered combat during the Battle of the Niemen River, after which it was withdrawn to the training ground in Biedrusko.
 After the cease-fire and signing of the Riga peace treaty, the regiment was moved to Lubliniec on June 26, 1922.

+Interwar period

 During the interbellum, it was one of the Silesian units, with the majority of recruits coming from that region of Poland.
 After the secret mobilization of March 15, 1939, the regiment - until then held en cadre - was reinforced to 75% of strength and attached to Częstochowa-based Polish 7th Infantry Division.
 Its task in case of a possible war with Germany was to defend the town of Lubliniec, the westernmost town of Poland, which was surrounded by German territory on three sides.
 To do that, a line of fortifications and anti-tank obstacles was built around the town and the regiment also manned MG nests along the Polish-German border.
 On August 24, 1939, another 222 soldiers arrived and the unit was fully reinforced.